PUBLISHER: The Business Research Company | PRODUCT CODE: 1992014

 In July 2025, SES S.A., a Luxembourg-based provider of satellite communications and multi-orbit connectivity services, acquired Intelsat for $3.1 billion.
 This acquisition was intended to create a more robust multi-orbit operator with enhanced global coverage, improved resiliency, and expanded capabilities in high-growth segments to compete more effectively.
 Intelsat, based in the US, is a provider of satellite-based telecommunications, offering transmission capacity across geostationary and medium-earth orbits for voice, data, internet, and broadcast services.

-Major players in the satellite operation service market are Amazon.com Inc, The Boeing Company, Northrop Grumman Corporation, Space Exploration Technologies Corp., Singapore Technologies Engineering Ltd., SES S.A., Viasat Inc., Eutelsat Communications S.A., Iridium Communications Inc., Comtech Telecommunications Corp., Globalstar Inc., Astranis Space Technologies Corp., Kymeta Corporation, Muon Space Inc., Nelco Ltd., Rivada Space Networks LLC, Skylo Technologies Inc., Alba Orbital Ltd., RBC Signals Inc., and AST SpaceMobile Inc.
+Major companies operating in the satellite operation service market are Amazon.com Inc, The Boeing Company, Northrop Grumman Corporation, Space Exploration Technologies Corp., Singapore Technologies Engineering Ltd., SES S.A., Viasat Inc., Eutelsat Communications S.A., Iridium Communications Inc., Comtech Telecommunications Corp., Globalstar Inc., Astranis Space Technologies Corp., Muon Space Inc., Nelco Ltd., Rivada Space Networks LLC, Alba Orbital Ltd., RBC Signals Inc., AST SpaceMobile Inc.

-North America was the largest region in the satellite operation service market in 2024.
+North America was the largest region in the satellite operation service market in 2025.
 Asia-Pacific is expected to be the fastest-growing region in the forecast period.
-The regions covered in satellite operation service report are Asia-Pacific, Western Europe, Eastern Europe, North America, South America, Middle East and Africa.
+The regions covered in the satellite operation service market report are Asia-Pacific, South East Asia, Western Europe, Eastern Europe, North America, South America, Middle East, Africa.

-The countries covered in the satellite operation service market report are Australia, Brazil, China, France, Germany, India, Indonesia, Japan, Russia, South Korea, UK, USA, Canada, Italy, Spain.
+The countries covered in the satellite operation service market report are Australia, Brazil, China, France, Germany, India, Indonesia, Japan, Taiwan, Russia, South Korea, UK, USA, Canada, Italy, Spain

 The satellite operation service market includes revenues earned by entities by providing services such as satellite monitoring, orbital control, system maintenance, payload management, and troubleshooting.
 The market value includes the value of related goods sold by the service provider or included within the service offering.
 Only goods and services traded between entities or sold to end consumers are included.